 “Doing so would require a phenomenal policy push by governments around the world.
 Countries must act now to achieve a secure and cleaner energy future.”

-Mr Tanaka praised the United Arab Emirates (UAE) for taking a leading role in advancing clean energy, adding that he is pleased that the Second Clean Energy Ministerial will take place in Abu Dhabi this April.
+Mr. Tanaka praised the United Arab Emirates for taking a leading role in advancing clean energy, adding that he is pleased that the Second Clean Energy Ministerial will take place in Abu Dhabi this April.

 Phasing out subsidies

-“The IEA strongly commends the United Arab Emirates for the moves it is making to bring its gasoline prices in line with international market levels,” said Mr Tanaka.
+“The IEA strongly commends the United Arab Emirates for the moves it is making to bring its gasoline prices in line with international market levels,” he said.